-Lorcana Ruby/Sapphire Deck – Sisu on Ice (Set Five)
+Lorcana Ruby/Sapphire Deck – Sisu on Ice (Set Six)

 Want to know what the latest and greatest Lorcana Ruby/Sapphire deck is?

 Ruby/Sapphire has been a powerful force in the Lorcana meta since the Rise of the Floodborn days.
 Today, it utterly dominates the playing field.
-It’s good against a wide range of decks out there, with the only most glaring weakness being against aggro.
+To make this deck even more compelling, it has a ton of new support in Azurite Sea, with everything you could possibly need ranging from powerful new ramping cards like “Sail the Azurite Sea” and Maui – Half-Shark.

 4 Vision of the Future